Projects

 Housing – added 12/15/23

 We applied for and received a Community Compact Grant under the Best Practices Program to have CMRPC help develop a Housing Production Plan for Princeton.
 The Selectboard formed a Housing Production Plan Committee to work with CMRPC.
 The Selectboard voted to accept the resulting Plan on 12/28/22 and the State has given its approval.
 The final plan can be found here.
 The Plan lays out proposed next steps that should be taken by the Selectboard and the Planning Board.
-The Selectboard formed a Housing Production Plan Implementation Committee which is fully staffed and has begun work.
+The Selectboard formed a Housing Production Plan Implementation Committee which is fully staffed and hard at work.

 Updating of Town Master Plan – updated 12/15/23